pseudo-su/golang-service-template/README.md

 # Start local devstack dependencies (Postgres and PgAdmin)
 make devstack.start;

-# Run tests (some tests rely on having the DB running)
+# Run whitebox integration tests (needs devstack to be running)
 make test.integration.whitebox;

 # Execute the database migrations to the latest version
 make db.migrate.up.all;

-# Run the dev server (deploys some remote infra to AWS but executes the functions on your local machine).
+# Run the dev server.
 make dev.start;

-# Run tests (some tests rely on having the DB running)
+# Run blackbox integration tests (needs devstack and app to be running)
 make test.integration.blackbox;
 ```

-At this point you should have a development version of this API project running 🎉.
-This does deploy some remote infrastructure to AWS, you can [read more about it here](https://docs.serverless-stack.com/live-lambda-development)

 You can stop or recreate the devstack using the following commands